-The majority of the Nenax species, including the generic type (N. acerosa Gaertn. subsp. acerosa), were recovered within clade B together with some species of Anthospermum (A. spathulatum Spreng. subsp. spathulatum, A. bergianum Cruse and A. ericifolium (Licht.
+The majority of the Nenax species, including the generic type (N. acerosa Gaertn.), were recovered within clade B together with some species of Anthospermum (A. spathulatum Spreng., A. bergianum Cruse and A. ericifolium (Licht.
 Ex Roem. & Schult.)
 Kuntze) in the BI analysis.
 The accessions of Nenax were largely recovered together in this clade although the position of Nenax cinerea (Thunb.)
 Puff and Nenax divaricata Salter was unresolved in the BI analysis.

-Clade A in the BI analysis comprised most of the Anthospermum species, including the generic type (A. aethiopicum), although most species were unresolved together with the unresolved Nenax velutina, Nenax coronata, Nenax namaquensis Puff and Nenax acerosa subsp. acerosa.
-Clade C and B comprised of specimens collected in the winter rainfall region and clade A comprises of specimens collected in both winter and summer rainfall regions in the BI analysis.
+Clade A in the BI analysis comprised most of the Anthospermum species, including the generic type (A. aethiopicum), although most species were unresolved together with the unresolved Nenax velutina, Nenax coronata, Nenax namaquensis Puff and Nenax acerosa.
+Clade C and B comprised of specimens collected in the winter rainfall region (Western Cape) and clade A comprises of specimens collected in both winter and summer rainfall regions (Western Cape, Eastern Cape, Northern Cape KwaZulu-Natal, and Limpopo) in the BI analysis.

 FIGURE 3.3.
 Bootstrap consensus tree from the Maximum Parsimony (MP) analysis based on the combined plastid (trnL-F and rps16) gene regions, showing relationships within the tribe Anthospermeae.
-Bootstrap support (BP) values greater than 50% are indicated above the branches.
+Bootstrap support (BP) values equal to and greater than 50% are indicated above the branches.
 Red branches indicate Nenax taxa.

 FIGURE 3.4.
 Majority rule consensus tree from the Bayesian Inference (BI) analysis based on the combined plastid (trnL-F and rps16) gene regions, showing relationships within the tribe Anthospermeae.
-Posterior Probability (PP) values greater than 0.50 are indicated above the branches.
+Posterior Probability (PP) values equal to and greater than 0.50 are indicated above the branches.
 Red branches indicate Nenax taxa.